oroinc/documentation/user_guide/channel_guide.rst

 - Magento Channel - Web Customer
 - Custom Channel - Customer Identity

-Some other entities are pre-implemented in the system and sharpened for a specific channel type, e.g. Opportunity and Lead for a B2B Channel or Cart and Order for a Magento Channel.
+Some other entities are pre-implemented in the system and designed for a specific channel type, e.g. Opportunity and Lead for a B2B Channel or Cart and Order for a Magento Channel.
 The entities will be added to the list of entities by default, once you have selected the channel type, they are optional and may be removed.

-**Custom Entities** are created for specific Customer needs and their records can contain any required details to be filled and processed by the System.
+**Custom Entities** are created for specific Customer needs and their records may contain any required details to be filled and processed by the System.
 For more details on Customer entities please see the *Entity Management* guide.
 Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the